Geomtoy/geomtoy-examples/README.md

 ## Notice
-It is best NOT to commit the submodule Geomtoy in this repo.
-If you need to modify the code of Geomtoy during debugging, then please migrate the modified code to Geomtoy for commit if debugging is successful.
+It is best NOT to commit code to Geomtoy from this repo.

-If you really want to commit code to Geomtoy from here, remember to pull first and check out a branch before coding.
+If you really want to do it, remember to pull first and check out a branch before coding.

-If code has already been accidentally committed to a detached HEAD, you could try to execute:
+If code has already been accidentally committed to a `detached HEAD`, you could try to execute:
 ```
 git submodule foreach 'git switch -c tmp'
 git submodule foreach 'git switch master'